England beat Australia in World Cup thriller

 |Coverage: Watch live coverage on BBC TV and BBC iPlayer, listen to commentary on BBC Radio 5 Live, 5 Sports Extra & BBC Sounds and follow text commentary of selected matches on BBC Sport website and app.

-England held their nerve to beat Australia for the first time at a Netball World Cup and finish top of Pool F in South Africa.
+England held their nerve to earn a stunning win over Australia for the first time at a Netball World Cup and finish top of Pool F in South Africa.

 England overturned an eight-goal third-quarter deficit to win 56-55 in front of a thrilled crowd.